-Did you know that there are an abundance of tasty natural foods growing in our hedgerows, fields, woods, river embankments, country lanes and pathways.
+Did you know that there is an abundance of tasty natural foods growing in our hedgerows, fields, woods, river embankments, country lanes and pathways?
 More and more wild foods collected from these places are on the menu in our restaurants across the country.
 Food enthusiasts are using them as ingredients in home cooked meals.
 Picking and gathering wild foods has become known as Foraging.

 Foraging is growing popular in Ireland.
 It is becoming part of many food festivals and cookery courses.
 Different wild foods are suited to making sauces, soups, salads, smoothies, jams and teas.
 There are thousands of possible wild foods widely available so one must be able to identify each, know where to look and when to pick.
 The calendar below shows when each wild food is likely to be ripe enough for picking, however this can vary depending on weather in the season.

 Berry picking normally takes place in the Autumn time.
 Most people recognise blackberries and make jam.
 Elderberries from the eldertree are popular too and can be found all around the country.
 In September/October when the elderflowers have matured you will find elderberries which are great for making into jam, syrups, wine or you can just eat them raw.
 The elderflowers make wonderful elderflower tea, cordial, wine or champagne!

 Wild garlic can be found blooming in the Spring time.
 There are a number of different types of wild garlic growing in Ireland but the most common is found in damp woodland areas.
 It is a flower with white petals and a grass like stem and a garlic smell.
 Wild garlic is a very popular ingredient and added to many dishes.
 Try out our Wild Garlic and Nettle Soup Recipe.
 Some more great recipes can be found here also.